truefoundry/cognita/README.md

 # ✨ Getting Started

-You can play around with the code locally using the python [script](local/query.py) or using the [UI component](frontend/README.md) that ships with the code.
+RAGFoundry is an opensource framework to organize your RAG codebase along with a frontend to play around with different RAG customizations.
+You can play around with the code locally using the python [script](#🚀-quickstart-running-rag-locally) or using the [UI component](frontend/README.md) that ships with the code.

 # 🐍 Installing Python and Setting Up a Virtual Environment